Information Security Charter

 Omaha Media Group or OMG: as defined in Section I of this Charter.

-OMG Clientele Healthcare Component: the health care component of OMG that is comprised of OMGIT and the other clients, healthcare systems, universities, departments and offices of the external healthcare systems to the extent that they (1) provide treatment or health care services and engage in Covered Transactions or (2) receive PHI to provide a service to, or perform a function for or on behalf of, the OMG Clientele Healthcare Component.
+OMG Clientele Healthcare Component: the health care component of OMG that is comprised of OMGIT and the external clientele, healthcare systems, universities, departments, and offices of the external healthcare systems to the extent that they (1) provide treatment or health care services and engage in Covered Transactions or (2) receive PHI to provide a service to, or perform a function for or on behalf of, any OMG provided Clientele Healthcare Component(s).

 Confidential Data: any information that is contractually protected as confidential information and any other information that is considered by OMG appropriate for confidential treatment.
 See the OMG Data Classification Policy https://www.omahamediagroup.com/isc for examples of Confidential Data.